next-theme/theme-next-docs/source/docs/getting-started/installation.md

 This variant will give to you **only latest release version** (without `.git` directory inside).
 So, there is impossible to update this version with `git` later.
-Instead you always can use separate configuration (e.g. [Data Files](/docs/getting-started/configuration.html)) and download new version inside old directory (or create new directory and redefine `theme` in {% label info@site config file %}), without losing your old configuration.
+Instead you always can use separate configuration (e.g. [Alternate Theme Config](/docs/getting-started/configuration.html)) and download new version inside old directory (or create new directory and redefine `theme` in {% label info@site config file %}), without losing your old configuration.
 <!-- endtab -->
 {% endsubtabs %}